transreductionist/documents.io/README.md

 ## Considerations

+The intellectual, the moral, the religious seem to me all naturally bound up and interlinked together in one great and harmonious whole.

+―Ada Lovelace

+---

 I am so clever that sometimes I don't understand a single word of what I am saying.

 ―Oscar Wilde